 It is no secret that lifestyle preferences and demands change over time.
 Studies show today’s seniors and Baby Boomers want greater options, not only when it comes to residential living and amenities, but also regarding the need for more flexible continuum of care alternatives.
 Reports show 70 percent of adults 65 and older will eventually require care assistance.
-According to the Bipartisan Policy Center, Senior Health and House Report, May 2016.
+According to the Bipartisan Policy Center, Senior Health and Housing Report, May 2016.

 To answer the aspirations of seniors and ensure their future needs are secure, Lifespace Communities has initiated substantial redevelopment campaigns totaling approximately $450 million.
 This purposeful plan includes expanded levels of living and care options, as well as new amenities in common spaces and adding residential living apartments.

 “Lifespace Communities is committed to reinvesting in communities to enhance the resident experience and advance the organization’s mission,” says Brian Devlin, director of design, construction and redevelopment for Lifespace Communities.
 “We take a disciplined approach.
 We want to do what’s best for communities not only in the short term, but also what’s best for communities and the organization 10 or 20 years from now.
 Master planning is an integral part of this process to continually improve the quality of life for residents.”

 The redevelopment approach by Lifespace Communities includes the following key goals: